The Cardboard Cutout Monarchy

 The second term, “constitutional monarchy” comes afterwards, because the constitutional monarchy is a legal reality and that’s it.
 In this part of the terminology, the term “constitutional” in constitutional monarchy is often forgotten; yet it is that word that represents the hundreds of years of the slow, often frustrated, and sometimes bloody transfer of power from the sovereign to the democratically elected parliament and its executive, bound by law.
 The monarchy part is someone else’s institution, specifically Britain, our former colonising power.

 Despite this reality though, misunderstandings still pervade.
-Perhaps its due those who love to make snarky truisms, as if they are learning for the first time that constitutional monarchy means power nominally comes not from where the public might except it to derive from in a democracy, but from the monarch.
-Or that because New Zealand’s monarchy is legally separate from that of the United Kingdom and then, by drawing an extremely long and tenuous bow, the Royal family are “ours” as well.
-More likely though, it’s simply a product of national insecurities about identity, that manifest themselves in increasingly ridiculous claims as to the value of the cardboard cut-out.
-It’s as if we must give the inanimate institution of monarchy some value in case the people figure out it actually has no value for us at all.
+Perhaps it’s due those who love to make snarky truisms, as if they are learning for the first time that constitutional monarchy means power nominally comes not from where the public might expect it to derive from in a democracy, but from the monarch.
+Or that because New Zealand’s monarchy is legally separate from that of the United Kingdom, by drawing an extremely long and tenuous bow, the Royal family are “ours” as well.
+More likely though, it’s simply a product of national insecurities about identity, which manifest themselves in increasingly ridiculous claims as to the value of the cardboard cut-out.
+It’s as if we must give the inanimate institution of monarchy some value in case the people figure out it has no value for us at all.

 The exact powers – both hard and soft - of the monarch are a common misunderstanding.
 In a nod to the colonial cringe of old, it’s often repeated that all that stands between stable government – or perhaps even more laughably, our politicians achieving ultimate power – is the cardboard cut-out.
-That power rests in a piece of medieval head gear, the “Crown” as if it were some kind of one ring to rule them all, but for your head.
+That power rests in a piece of medieval headgear, the “Crown” as if it were some one ring to rule them all, but for your head.

 The Crown is the state, and specifically the New Zealand state.